Undergraduates in Graduate Courses

 A USF undergraduate division student may be allowed to register for select graduate level courses to meet the Master’s degree program requirements that they wish to pursue after completing their undergraduate degree under the following conditions.
 The student:

-- Must seek approval from the current academic advisor or department chair.
+- Must seek approval from the current academic advisor or division director.

 - Must have achieved a cumulative GPA of 3.00 or higher if the graduate program requires a higher GPA.